MileHacker Logo

 Transportation Savings

 • Use Yaroslavl's public transport system (buses, trolleybuses, trams) for local travel.
-It owns a inexpensive (approx. 35-40 RUB per trip).
+It possesses a affordable (approx. 35-40 RUB per trip).

-• For day trips to other Golden Ring cities, utilize suburban trains or long-distance buses/marshrutkas, which present more cost-effective options as opposed to private transfers or organized tours.
+• For day trips to other Golden Ring cities, utilize suburban trains or long-distance buses/marshrutkas, which offer more cost-effective options than private transfers or organized tours.

 • Yaroslavl's historic center is compact and very walkable.
 Embrace walking to lessen transit fees and to value the city's charm at a slower pace.